 Do you pay your credit card in full on or before the due date?
 If so, then you are ripe for maximizing travel credit card rewards.

-Is paying your credit card promptly not your strongest suit yet?
-Then I suggest holding off on this activity until you’ve reached a point where you do not have any hovering consumer debt.
+Then, I suggest holding off on this activity until you have no hovering consumer debt.

-Despite its generous rewards, this hobby has the potential to ruin anyone’s financial future.
 Those steep bank interest charges can quickly compound and wreak havoc on your financial goals.

-Lastly, paying additional fees defeats the purpose of frugal travel.
 The collective goal of points enthusiasts is to redeem travel while shelling out as little cash as possible.

 Etihad First Class From Credit Card Points